 - free standing additional voluntary contribution schemes

-We can only look at a complaint about a workplace pension if it’s about the way it’s been administered by an FCA-regulated business, or if it and its investments have been advised upon by an FCA-regulated business.
+Complaints about administration (not advice) involving personal and workplace pensions can also be dealt with by the Pensions Ombudsman.
 All other complaints about workplace pensions are dealt with by the Pensions Ombudsman.
 Complaints about state pensions are usually dealt with by the Pension Service.

 Where a complaint doesn’t fall under our jurisdiction, we’ll tell the consumer about any other organisation that might be able to help.
 Where a complaint does fall under our jurisdiction, but could also be dealt with by the Pensions Ombudsman, e.g. the administration of a personal pension, you must still give referral rights to our service in your final response letter – you can find the requirements for a final response letter in the FCA handbook.